Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 import asyncio

-"""Transactional deletion with idempotency and deferred backup handling."""
+"""Transactional erasure with provider notification and a deferred backup tombstone."""

 try: